 Built in 1997, the bridge is dedicated to Scott Paul who died in a fatal construction accident in 1993.
 Crossing the bridge is itself an exciting experience as it provides a spectacular aerial view of the 75-foot Drift Creek Falls, the misty canyon, and beautiful cascading Drift Creek.

 From the bridge, the trail continues next 0.25 miles downhill to the base of the waterfall.
-This last piece of the trail is steep and can be muddy after the rains and is challenging enough for unprepared hikers.
+This last piece of the trail is steep, tend to be muddy after the rains and can be challenging for unprepared hikers.